Daniel Samek: Club career

 Samek began his career at Hradec Králové, joining Slavia Prague's academy in 2018.
 On 3 March 2021, Samek made his debut for Slavia Prague, coming on as a 70th minute substitute in a 10–3 Czech Cup win against Slavia Karlovy Vary, becoming the youngest player in the club's history.
 On 23 May 2021, Samek made his league debut for Slavia Prague, starting in a 1–1 draw against Jablonec.
 On 22 August 2021, Samek scored his first goal for Slavia, scoring the second goal in a 4–0 win against Baník Ostrava.
 Samek also assisted the opening goal for Stanislav Tecl during the tie.

 On 30 July 2022, Samek signed a five-year contract with Lecce in Italy.
+On 25 August 2024, Samek was loaned to Hradec Králové, with an option to buy.

+On 2 July 2025, Samek moved to Artis Brno on a three-season contract.

 International career

 Samek has represented the Czech Republic at under-15, under-16 and under-19 level.

 Style of play

 Former Italian international Stefano Torrisi has described Samek as a "modern midfielder" who is "physically well built".
 Samek has been compared to Czech Republic captain Tomáš Souček and Barcelona midfielder Frenkie de Jong as a result of his "offensive and defensive actions", "good dribbling" and "good passing technique".